jokijen/algolabra/documents/TESTING.md

 The coverage report can be found on [Codecov](https://app.codecov.io/gh/jokijen/algolabra).

-## Running the tests
+## Running tests

-After setting up the application with the instructions found in [USAGE.md](USAGE.md), you can run the tests with:
+After setting up the application and activating the Poetry environment using the instructions found in [USAGE.md](USAGE.md), you can run the tests with:
 ```
-poetry pytest
+pytest
 ```